-Destiny Jackson is a believer, humanitarian, writer, speaker, and volunteer.
-Through her life's work, Destiny has become a luminary to many and an advocate for all-encompassing empowerment for children with parents in prison, criminal justice reform, and more.
+Destiny Jackson is a believer, humanitarian, writer, speaker, advocate, and volunteer.
+Through her life's work, Destiny has become a luminary to many and an advocate for all-encompassing empowerment for children with parents in prison, prison reform, human rights, and more.
 Aside from that, family and friends will tell you that Destiny has never forgotten her humble beginnings and the folks she has dedicated her life to helping.

 On September 15, 1992, Destiny Jackson was born to teenage parents in the inner projects of Washington, D.C.
 Her biological father became incarcerated just 9 months before she was born.
 Born in the nation's capital during one of the most poverty-stricken epochs, Destiny and her mom were homeless at one point.
 Dedicating her life to public service and the greater good of humanity, Destiny has defied the many odds placed upon her.

 "My dad has been in prison all my life.
 And I have weathered many storms.
 But in essence, God blessed my life so that it shines as a light of hope for you." -Destiny R. Jackson

 In 2000, Destiny became a homeschooled 5th-grade student.
 Today, Destiny highlights homeschooling as, "one of the best experiences of her life."
 In 2005, she earned membership into the Screen Actors Guild, the world's largest labor union for professional actors and actresses.

 "I gained rhinoceros skin as a professional actress.
 You must be tenacious, observant, and true to yourself.
 The industry is full of rejection.
 Nonetheless, I learned a lot about myself and others along the way." -Destiny R. Jackson